rorymurphy/scrollit/README.md

 Tweening is a technique that allows elements to be animated by specifying a start value, and end value and an easing function.
 The tweening engine can then animate the transition from one to the other.
-ScrollIt supports tweening on any CSS attribute that contains color or a number, and not just strictly numeric values (more on that in a sec).
+ScrollIt supports tweening on any color CSS attribute color (rgb, rgba, hsl or hsla) or any attribute that contains  or a number, and not just strictly numeric values (more on that in a minute).
 A tweening call looks like:

 ```html
   <div id="color-me"></div>